ludoplex/IntelTXE-PoC/README.md

 # Other Hardware Platform

-If you are using an other hardware platform and don't have access to *TXE 3.0.1.1107*, you can download an SPI Flash image for [Gigabyte GB-BPCE-3350C version F5](http://download.gigabyte.eu/FileList/BIOS/brix_bios_gb-bpce-3350c_f5.zip) and extract the TXE section through *FIT*. *FIT* extracts different sections of the overall SPI image (SPI descriptor, UEFI/BIOS firmware, Intel ME firmware, and Unlock Token) when the image is opened and saves them in the folder *"image_name"/Decomp *.
+If you are using an other hardware platform and don't have access to *TXE 3.0.1.1107*, you can download the "CSTXE 3.0" image repository at [Win-Raid forums](https://winraid.level1techs.com/t/intel-cs-me-cs-txe-cs-sps-gsc-pmc-pchc-phy-orom-firmware-repositories/30869) and extract the TXE section through *FIT*. *FIT* extracts different sections of the overall SPI image (SPI descriptor, UEFI/BIOS firmware, Intel ME firmware, and Unlock Token) when the image is opened and saves them in the folder *"image_name"/Decomp *.

 ![screenshot](pic/TXERegion.png)

-So you can find the file with necessary Intel TXE firmware at <image name>/Decomp/TXE Region.bin Then, in *FIT*, open the SPI image for your particular platform and replace the file containing the Intel TXE firmware with the version obtained from the GB Brix 3350c image ("Intel(R) TXE Binary File" on the Flash Layout tab):
+So you can find the file with necessary Intel TXE firmware at <image name>/Decomp/TXE Region.bin Then, in *FIT*, open the SPI image for your particular platform.
+This will decompose your image and save the decomposed pieces to a folder in the same directory as fit.exe.
+After doing this, save the configuration XML and exit fit.exe.
+Now replace the "TXE Section.bin" file in the folder of your decomposed target BIOS with the version obtained from a decomposed TXE 3.0.1.1107 image.
+Re-open fit.exe and re-load your configuration from your saved XML file.
+If you replaced the file on the filesystem correctly, in the "Intel(R) TXE Binary File" on the Flash Layout tab you should see the version displayed as 3.0.1.1107 instead of whatever it originally came with:

 ![screenshot](pic/txebin.png)

 # Integrating Files Into the Firmware Image

-Now we need to indicate in *FIT* the files we generated for */home/bup/ct* and *Unlock Token*.
+Now we need to indicate in *FIT* the files we generated for */home/bup/ct* (**ct.bin**) and *Unlock Token* (**utok.bin**).
 On the *Debug* tab in *FIT*, you can specify the Trace Hub Binary and Unlock Token to integrate into the firmware.
 These should be the files that we generated already.

 ![screenshot](pic/tracehub.png)